SweetZhang447/ARGO_delayed_mode_processing_tools/README/README.md

 # ARGO Delayed Mode Processing Tools
 This repository provides a set of Python-based tools for the delayed mode processing of ARGO float data.
 Below includes instructions for various scripts needed to run the pipeline, in order.

-DRAFT VERSION 4/17/2025
+Please specify/ change needed params in the "main" function of each file.

 Please email me at xuanqin.zhang@sjsu.edu if you have any questions or comments!

 ## make_origin_nc_files.py